What is bromelain?

 How does bromelain work?

-Bromelain appears to be well absorbed in the body without losing any of its therapeutic activity.
-The proteolytic action of bromelain initiates the breakdown of larger proteins into smaller amino acids, assisting digestion.
+Bromelain is able to be absorbed without being degraded or losing any of its biological activity in the digestive tract, so it doesn’t lose any of its therapeutic activity.
+The proteolytic action of bromelain initiates the breakdown of larger proteins into their smaller amino acid components, assisting protein digestion and healthy digestive function.
 Bromelain also provides anti-inflammatory activity through inhibition of bradykinin production, a substance that dilates blood vessels at the site of inflammation, and by limiting the formation of fibrin, a blood clotting compound.
-This anti-inflammatory activity may assist in reducing inflammation associated with soft tissue injury or trauma and mild sinusitis.
+This anti-inflammatory activity assists in reducing inflammation and swelling associated with soft tissue injury or trauma.
+See Bromelain Forte.

 - Aids in the digestion of proteins

-Taking Herbs of Gold Bromelain Forte either just before a meal, or in between meals, can make a difference to its therapeutic activity:
+Bromelain can be taken before a meal, or in between meals, for a different therapeutic effect:

 1. Digestion of proteins